 What is conveyancing?

-Who does my conveyancing?
+Who can do my conveyancing?

 Some mortgage lenders have an approved list of conveyancers for you to choose from.

-What exactly will a solicitor/conveyancer do for me?
+What exactly will a conveyancing solicitor do?

 1. Request your details

-Conveyancers must check your identity and your source of funds (beyond any mortgage) because they are under stringent rules to prevent money laundering and other types of fraud.
+Conveyancers must check your identity and source of funds (beyond any mortgage) because they are under stringent rules to prevent money laundering and other types of fraud.